03 Jun 6 ways to drink gin that you may not have tried

 11pm – Pink Pepper martini

 If you’re not a dessert person but want something that oozes sophistication to finish up your evening, the Audemus Pink Pepper gin from France is a must try.
 With delicately sweet notes of vanilla & honey to soften the pepper on the palate, this makes other contemporary gins seem, well…ancient.
 Works well in a gin tonica with strawberries & coffee beans, but our tip for this prime drinking hour is in a martini with a touch of Lillet instead of conventional dry vermouth.
+It’s the grand daddy of gin cocktails and one to savour.

 - 60ml Audemus Pink Pepper gin